QUICK HIT: A guide to putting together PC components that are fast enough to optimally run a DAW (music production software) in a Windows environment.

-In the context of music production, a Windows PC can be a fantastic option, primarily for two reasons:
+In the context of music production and home recording, a Windows PC can be a fantastic option, primarily for two reasons:

 Second, they're highly customizable.